bkimminich/it-security-lecture/slides/01-05-encryption.md

 1. Split into working groups of 3 or 4 students
 2. Each group is assigned one of the topics (by consensus or randomization) described on the following slides
-3. Until the next lecture, every group prepares a digital presentation of 15-20min on their topic
+3. Every group prepares a digital presentation of 15-20min on their topic
-4. At least _2 days before_ the next lecture a PDF export of their presentation is sent to <bjoern.kimminich@nordakademie.de>
+4. At least _4 days before_ the presentation a PDF export of their slides is sent to <bjoern.kimminich@nordakademie.de>
-5. During the next lecture all groups present their topic to their classmates
+5. All groups present their topic to all their classmates who can ask questions afterwards

 ---